danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Template Literals
 Template literals provide a more flexible way to work with strings in JavaScript, allowing expressions to be embedded within them and multi-line strings.

-Easy exercise: Rewrite the greet arrow function using template literals.
+## easy exercise: Rewrite the greet arrow function using template literals.

-# Solution
+## Solution

 ```javascript
 let greet = name => `Hello, ${name}`;
 ```
-Hard exercise: Given an array of objects representing users, like before, use destructuring and template literals to log each user's details in the format "User [name] with ID [id] has email [email]."
+## Hard exercise: Given an array of objects representing users, like before, use destructuring and template literals to log each user's details in the format "User [name] with ID [id] has email [email]."

-# Solution
+## Solution